PaulleDemon/PaulsReligion/README.md

 # Paul's religion - The only true religion

-A new religion in the making.
+The only true religion.
 I am building my own religion, because current religions don't suit my needs.

 This religion is open-source by default.